janvimadhani/janvimadhani.github.io/_posts/2026-06-03-NewHorizon.md

 # Filament Evolution Around Massive Galaxies

 Here I show the gas density surrounding 12 massive halos in NewHorizon as it evolves from Z = 1 to Z = 0.17.
-I report the physical properties of each system of galaxies at Z = 0.17 beneath each video.
+I report physical properties of each host halo at Z = 0.17 beneath each video.
 Watch as filaments merge, twist, and zip together!

 <section class="halo-grid">